sollecitom/corda-di-container-spike/corda/README.md

 # Corda module

 This modules contains some types that resemble the ones in Corda.
-These are available to CordApps.
+These are available to Cordapps.